Tracer-Cloud/tracer-client/README.md

 Architected specifically for regulated industries, Tracer ensures enterprise-grade security, keeping all data within your infrastructure while requiring no ongoing maintenance.

 ## Key Features
-Gain unparalleled insights into your HPC pipelines with metrics that help you speed up your pipelines and maximize your budget:
+Gain new insights into your HPC pipelines with metrics that help you speed up your pipelines and maximize your budget:
 - Time and cost per dataset processed
 - Execution cost per pipeline run

-<em>see more features below</em>

 ![Tracer Dashboards](docs/images/20250316-kpi-dashboard.png)